Izabela88/walkers-website/README.md

   - ### **Interesting issues and known bugs**

-    1. Thanks to the "Allauth" library, I added the ability to register or log in, using social media: Facebook and Google.
-While testing I discovered a bug in my application.
+    1. Thanks to the "Allauth" library, I added the ability to register or log in using social media: Facebook and Google.
+While testing, I discovered a bug in my application.

-       - How I discovered bug:
+       - How I discovered the bug:

          - I registered with the Goggle.
-         - Again I tried to register to the same email address but using Facebook.
+         - Again, I tried to register to the same email address but using Facebook.
-         - The same error occurs when I tried to register to an email address that already existed in the database.
+         - The same error occurred when I tried to register to an email address that already existed in the database.
-         - This error displayed on the screen:
+         - This error is displayed on the screen:

          ![social media bug](/documents/socialaccount-bug.png)